This story has contributions from our reader.

 |DC Charging Capacity||50 kW||100 kW|

 |Wheels||16-inch steel (with full wheel covers)||17-inch alloy|

 |Tires||All-season 205/55R16 Bridgestone Ecopia||All-season 215/50R17 Michelin Energy Saver|

-The SV Plus grade should have a bigger battery pack, a more powerful motor, and a higher-output fast-charging port (100 kW).
-Additionally, it will likely have lots of additional/better features, such as LED headlights, LED DRLs, 17-inch alloy wheels, 8-way electrically adjustable driver’s seat with 2-way lumbar support, Nissan Door to Door Navigation, and much more.
+The SV Plus grade, complementing the bigger battery pack, more powerful motor, and a higher-output fast-charging port (100 kW), gets more kit such as LED headlights, LED DRLs, 17-inch alloy wheels, 8-way electrically adjustable driver’s seat with 2-way lumbar support, Nissan Door to Door Navigation, and much more.
 It’s better in terms of safety, too, including ProPILOT Assist, 360-degree camera system, steering assist, Intelligent Cruise Control with Full Speed Range and Hold, and Intelligent Driver Alertness.

-Both grades will likely have cloth upholstery.
-The S grade may feature gray finishers, while the SV Plus will probably feature black finishers for more premium styling.
+Both grades have cloth upholstery.
+The S grade features gray finishers, while the SV Plus gets black finishers for a more premium styling.

 Future of the Nissan Leaf nameplate

 The Nissan Leaf has struggled to break into the U.S. market, initially because the country wasn’t ready for EVs and later because competitors were just better.
 In 2022, Nissan delivered 12,025 units of the Leaf in the U.S. Compared to 2021, that was a decline of 15.5%.
 In the first nine months of 2023, Nissan sold just 5,804 units of the EV, a 34.8% YoY decline.